renakdup/simple-dic/README.md

 } );
 ```

-One of the main benefits as well is that the factory allows to creation of objects by Lazy Load.
-It means that object to be created just when you call `$constructor->get( Paypal::class )`.
+One of the main benefits as well is that the factory allows to create objects in Lazy Load mode.
+It means that object will be created just when you resolve it `$constructor->get( Paypal::class )`.

 > [!NOTE]
 > If you get the same service from the Container several times, you will get the same object, because the object is created just 1 time, and then stored in storage.